There are many excellent day trips from Havana you can take.

 Of all the day trips from Havana, this is the one I most recommend.
 It honestly is a gorgeous place and you’d be better off spending a few days to take in all its beauty, but if a day is all you have, definitely go and make the most of it.

 Viñales Valley UNESCO World Heritageis located in the province of Pinar del Rio, at little over 2 hours drive from Havana.
 It’s such a unique place that it’s been included in the list of sites.

 Once there, you can admire the mogotes – isolated hills that have a rounded shape; explore the tobacco plantations and traditional tobacco factories; visit the many caves.
 You can opt to bike, hike or ride a horse to go around.
 Whichever way you pick, you are bound to have a blast.

+HOW TO GET THERE: Though local buses – locally called guagua and operated by Viazul – connect Havana to Vinales for just $12 USD, they take around 4 hours so they aren’t a good option for a day trip.
 The best way to get to Vinales from Havana is by car – it takes around 2 hours and 30 minutes.
-You shoud ask the owner of your casa particular to arrange a ride for you, it should cost around $30 USD each way.
+You should ask the owner of your casa particular to arrange a ride for you, it should cost around $30 USD each way.

 Las Terrazas and Soroa